sopnode/oai5g-rfsim/README.md

 ### Testing

+At the end of the demo, few logs of the oai-nr-ue pod should be visible on the terminal and you can verify that the connection is fine with the gNB.

 To check logs of the different pods, you need first to log on one of the k8s workers or master nodes, e.g., *fit01* or *sopnode-l1.inria.fr*.